How to master dialogue writing and reported speech

 Generally, readers won’t mind what your choice is.
 But they will be distracted or even confused if you mix different types of quotation marks.

 It is not an easy check, even when carefully proofreading.
 Luckily, there is an easy way to make sure you are consistent.

 If you use Prowritingaid, you can check your whole manuscript by ticking Dialogue Tags Check in your combo settings.

 For Grammarly users, you can find any errors in your Correctness tab.
 It will show you any quotation mark inconsistencies.

-Once you know how to write dialogue and reported speech, it is easy to combine the two.
+Once you know how to write active dialogue and reported speech, it is easy to combine the two into reported dialogue.

 Just remember that dialogue is active speech.
-But reported speech is indirect, so it always needs to use tense shift.
+But reported speech is indirect, so it always needs to use backwards tense shift into the past.

 The most critical part of good dialogue writing is always your use of correct and consistent punctuation.